jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

     Lambda^(a,a_1) (dif t) (tilde(Q)) &= (lambda_t^a dif t - (1-pi_(t and tau^(g^*))(a_1)) lambda^a_(t and tau^(g^*)) dif t)/(1-0) = pi_(t and tau^(g^*))(a_1) lambda^a_(t and tau^(g^*)) dif t = pi_(t)(a_1) lambda^a_(t) dif t.
 $
 since $tau^(g^*) = oo$ almost surely in $tilde(Q)$.
+With constant intensities, we get the same as above plugging in $pi lambda^a$ instead of $lambda^a$.
 Therefore,
 $
     mean(tilde(Q)) [Y_t] &= mean(tilde(Q)) [N^y (t)] \